 - Any large movement activity for students involving dancing, bean bag tossing, or other activities involving concepts, rhythmic recall, and academic competition such as quizzes, flash card races, and other learning games.

-Often children with dyslexia have other disabilities coinciding with their reading disability, so be sure to check into these side issues and obtain assistance and support to remediate early in their development.
+Often children with dyslexia have other disabilities coinciding with their reading disability, so observe secondary symptoms to obtain assistance and support for early remediation.
 Such support may come in the form of therapy provided through a licensed professional or activities conducted at home.
 For example, your child may need speech or language therapy to overcome stuttering or learn how to express his/her needs; occupational therapy to develop fine motor skills needed for eating with a fork or writing with a pencil; or physical therapy to work on gross motor skills such as running, throwing a ball, or riding a bike.

-- AL Scottish Rites Foundation Learning Centers https://alsrlcenter.org/interventions/20-examples-of-dyslexia-specific-interventions
+- AL Scottish Rites Foundation Learning Centers, Examples of Interventions

 The following reading curricula contain most of the elements of structure literacy, are in a reachable price range, and do not require specialized training for teachers.